kenatiod/MUT/UMU Text Only.md

 Marcus, G. (2018).
 Deep learning: A critical appraisal. arXiv.

+Mitchell, M. & Krakauer, D. C. (2023).
+The debate over understanding in AI’s large language models.
+Proceedings of the National Academy of Sciences, 120(13):e2215907120.

 Noë, A. (2004).
 Action in perception.
 MIT Press.

 Pinker, S. (1997).
 How the mind works.
 W. W. Norton & Company.